Check out our new data & story collection: Cultivating Conservation

 Inside the Making of a Prairie Seed Mix

-To celebrate and share our Prairie Strips Project, we created a seed mix designed specifically for the upper midwest and packaged it up into seed packets to share with our fellow Midwesterners.
-The process was very hands-on - from Omar designing the mix with Otter Creek Seeds, to his hand-stamped packets, to Media Director, Jonnah, measuring out seed and sealing the pouches with her daughter at the dining room table, this project was made with love.
-As a mirco-expression of the larger Prairie Strips Project we are rolling out later this year, the Seed Packet Project is just the beginning of how we will be bringing the beauty of prairie strips to life.
+To celebrate and share our Prairie Strips Project, we created a seed mix designed specifically for the Upper Midwest and packaged it up into seed packets to share with our fellow Midwesterners.
+The process was very hands-on - from Omar de Kok-Mercado, our Midwest Regional Lead, designing the mix with Otter Creek Seeds and hand stamping the packets, to Jonnah Perkins, our Media Director, measuring out the seeds and sealing the pouches with her daughter at the dining room table.
+This project was made with love.
+As a micro-expression of the larger Prairie Strips Project we are rolling out later this year, the Seed Packet Project is just the beginning of how we will be bringing the beauty of prairie strips to life.

 Meadowlark Organics Edition